Lizard Envenomation Treatment & Management

 No evidence-based recommendations have been determined for field management of lizard envenomation.

-If the lizard remains attached to the victim, it immediately should be removed by any of a number of methods, such as prying the jaws apart with a stick or metal object, holding a flame under the animal's chin, or submerging the lizard in cold water.
-Care should be exercised to prevent additional bites to the victim or rescuer as the lizard will be enraged.
+If the lizard remains attached to the victim, it immediately should be removed as soon as possible.
+Unfortunately mechanical methods for detaching the animal may facilitate injury to the animal including disloged teeth remaining in the wound.
+Briefly holding flame under the animal's chin/neck or submerging the lizard in cold water has been successful previously.
+Care should be exercised to prevent additional bites to the victim or rescuer as the lizard may feel threatened.

 No evidence to recommend the use of constrictive bands, compressive dressings, or suction is available.
 Tourniquets should not be used.